 We made a fine pair.

-David rode the last 50 laps with me, and we ended with a joint sprint up the final ascent and big hug.
+David rode the last 50 laps with me, and we ended with a joint sprint up the final ascent and a big hug.
 Thanks!

 The Garmin decides overall ascent isn’t that important